 Instead, questions will focus on SpreadJS.

-Four myths about the CPA Evolution
+Four myths about the CPA exam

 In contrast, the following five statements about the new CPA Exam are myths.